J. L. Lewis: Professional career

-2007 and 2008 PGA Tour seasons

 After his comeback from a strained medial collateral ligament in his left knee suffered in May 2006, Lewis played in four events during the 2007 PGA Tour season.
 Because he also had a lingering elbow injury, he was granted a major medical extension carryover for the 2008 season.

 Lewis's best finishes during 2008 were in the Shell Houston Open (T47), in the Verizon Heritage (T64), and in the Valero Texas Open (T73).

-Family
+Personal life

 In August 1982, Lewis married Dawn Marie Delavan, who grew up in Emporia, Kansas, and graduated from Emporia High School in 1978.
 Dawn, who played golf and participated in track and field and gymnastics, competed on the University of Texas gymnastics team beginning in the fall of 1978.
 She managed her husband's golf career and business operations through J.L.
 Sports, LLC.

 Lewis died in December 2019 of multiple myeloma.